Priory opens 'fast access' Wellbeing Centre in Oxford

 Research conducted by the Education Policy Institute's Independent Commission on Children and Young People's Mental Health in November found that a quarter of young people seeking mental health care are turned away by specialist services because of a lack of resources.
 Waiting times for treatment in many areas are long.

-This opening of the Oxford Wellbeing Centre is the latest in a series of Wellbeing Centres we have launched, in Birmingham, Southampton, Canterbury, Norwich, Aberdeen, Edinburgh Greater Manchester and the City of London.
+This opening of the Oxford Wellbeing Centre is the latest in a series of Wellbeing Centres we have launched, in Birmingham, Southampton, Canterbury, Aberdeen, Edinburgh Greater Manchester and London.